Markkeesi/Memory-game/README.md

 # Memory-game
-This was made in Frontend course
+This was made in Frontend course.
+Requirements was to use:
+  -HTML
+  -CSS
+  -Javascript
+  -Bootstrap
+  -Animejs
+  -JQuery
+  -Angularjs